u-$\mu$P: The Unit-Scaled Maximal Update Parametrization: Additional experimental details

 Our large-scale training settings are given in \Cref{tab:large_scale_experiment_defaults}.
 These are largely the same as our standard experiments (\Cref{tab:experiment_defaults}), but with many more tokens used for training and scaling up to a larger model-size.

 We use mixed-precision during training with optimizer states in FP32 that are sharded via ZeRO stage 1 \citep{Zero}.
-We retain the model weights in BF16.
-Our FP8 scheme is as follows: \begin{itemize} \item In all matrix multiplications in the transformer block, we use \texttt{E4M3} for the activation and the weight and \texttt{E5M2} for the output gradient. \item For the attention dense projection and the FFN out projection we use dynamic rescaling as described in Section~\ref{subsec:large_scale}. \item In all remaining matrix multiplications we perform a simple FP8 cast with the aforementioned data types. \end{itemize} All other tensors remain either in BF16 (embedding, readout layer, norm, activation function) or FP32 (Flash Attention \citep{Flash_Attention}).
+We retain the model weights in BF16 and apply our FP8 scheme as described in \Cref{sec:umup:low_prec_training} to the tensors participating in matmul operations throughout the transformer block.
+All other tensors remain either in BF16 (embedding, readout layer, norm, activation function) or FP32 (Flash Attention \citep{Flash_Attention}).

 Each model was trained on several Nvidia A100 (80GB) or H100 GPUs, with all FP8 experiments conducted on the H100 chips utilizing their native FP8 support.
 For the FP8 operations we use PyTorch's \texttt{torch.\_scaled\_mm} function as a backbone.